-I decided to write about how to dial and call a French number being in France or abroad.
+I’ve decided to write about how to dial and call a French number whether in France or abroad.
 I hope that this article will help you to understand the mysterious secret of dialing a French number.
 In the end, I wrote about which options you should choose for your phone plan if you plan to stay in France.

 How to call a French phone number?

 The format of the French phone numbers is composed of ten-digit numbers.
 French people will say it two by two.
 I have been traveling and I found it easiest to copy a phone number, it is maybe because I am used to it.
 I know that in the USA or in Australia people will say it three by three.

 To call a home French number with a direct line it will start with either one of those five combinations.
 The reason is that France is divided by five for the phone number.
 For example, the state of Auvergne-Rhône-Alpes is using the starting combination 04.
 There are five areas, here is the list:

 - 03 North-East

 - 04 South-East

 - 08 Freephone (numéro vert) and shared-cost services.

 For example, this would be a phone number for the Paris area’s: 01 11 11 11 11

 In order for you to call a cellphone (In France we say “portable” in Belgium “GSM’) there are two starting combinations: